tassiluca/direct-style-experiments/docs/site/content/docs/03-basics.md

   - `zip`: combinator function returning a pair with the results if both `Future`s succeed, otherwise fail with the failure that was returned first;
   - in case of failure of one of the two futures, the `zip` returns immediately the control: `awaitResult` would return a `Failure(...)` and with `.?` we break prematurely the computation, leaving the `Async.group`, thus canceling all dangling `Future`!
     - `authorBy` and `verifyContent` needs to be programmed to throw an exception in case of failure.
 This is needed to make `Future` fail: without fail with an exception, the `zip` operator is not able to return immediately the control and the other future is not canceled!
-  - Be aware of the fact to achieve cancellation is necessary to enclose both the content verification and authorization task inside an enclosing `Future`, since the `zip` doesn't provide a cancellation mechanism per se.
+  - Be aware of the fact to achieve cancellation is necessary to enclose both the content verification and authorization task inside a completion group (either using `Async.group` or `Future`), since the `zip` doesn't provide a cancellation mechanism per se.
 The following code wouldn't work as expected!
     ```scala
     // WRONG: doesn't provide cancellation!
     val contentVerifier = verifyContent(title, body).run